 - Deciding how you become part of the community is important.
 There are different ways you can be involved – PNC, volunteering in the canteen or classroom, athletics carnivals, school concert, assembly items.

-- There are false expectations that say to be a good parent you have to be really actively involved.
+- Don't fall for false expectations that say to be a good parent you have to be really actively involved.
 For so many parents that is not possible – they may have younger children to care for or work commitments.
 Teacher’s don’t expect this from parents.
-They minimum they want from you is to read with them and reply to notes/excursion slips.
+The minimum they want from you is to read with them and reply to notes/excursion slips.

-- Extra curricular activities – 1 afternoon a week may be more than enough especially in the first term.
+- Extra curricular activities - one afternoon a week may be more than enough especially in the first term.

-- It’s common for parents to have memories flood in about your experience.
-Share those with your child.
+- Share with your child where you feel it might be supportive.
+It’s common for parents to have memories flood in about your experience.

-- Think about how you are going to sort out school holidays – vacation care, grandparents, etc
+- Be prepared in advance for school holidays – vacation care, grandparents, etc

 - After school care in the first few weeks - if anything pick them up early.
 If you put them in a few weeks later when everyone knows the routine it may be difficult.
 It’s best to gradually increase the length of stay rather than delay starting.